usg-ishimura/red-2-shred/README.md

-## Red 2 Shred - Firefox Extension
+## Red 2 Shred - Firefox extension

 ### Erase your browser data—for those who like to cancel their footprints, but with style!